synsense/sinabs/docs/speck/the_basics.md

 TLDR;
 -----
-A short (and perhaps the quickest path) to deploying your model on one of our dev-kits is shown in the example below.
+A short (and perhaps the quickest path) to deploying your model on one of our chips is shown in the example below.

 ```python
 import torch